KolyaIvankov/deeplearning4j/docs/samediff/templates/dl4j-integration.md

 ---
-title: SameDiff - an autodifferentiation engine in Deeplearning4j
+title: How `SameDiff` fits into Deeplearning4j
-short_title: Overview
+short_title: DL4J-Integration
-description: `SameDiff` - its purpose, advantages and limitations.
+description: How to create custom `SameDiff` layers and vertices to employ in standard DL4J networks
 category: SameDiff
 weight: 5
 ---

-# Getting started: How SameDiff fits into DL4J
+# How `SameDiff` fits into Deeplearning4j
 We have already seen [how to use `SameDiff` in a standalone way](./samediff/overview) to create a trainable network.
 However, as we've mentioned there, in order to boost productivity it is advantageous to employ `SameDiff` as a means to make custom building blocks within a standard DL4J network.
 With `SameDiff` you can easily create layers and